Goorbergh/resampling_techniquesCPM/Case_study/README.md

 # Case study
-Each subfolder in this folder contains all files to reproduce the case study.
+Each subfolder in this folder contains all files to reproduce the case study presented in the main paper.
 The folder contains the following subfolders:
 * Data, the IOTA data should be placed here
 * Script, contains the R scripts to perform the case study
 * Output, contains the results of the case study